MarioLFB/hay/README.md

 ### Sign up / Register
 - Enable users to create an account
 - Username, password and email are required
+- User stories covered: 1, 12 and 19

 <details><summary>Sign up</summary>